 That afternoon we took the kids to Meow Wolf.
 You almost can't not go see this place.
 It's totally trippy and bizarre and not like any other place I have ever been.
 I don't think I'm cool enough to fully understand it, but the kids all really loved it and there was no shortage of adults who were loving it, too.

-About that time the guys returned from their hike and Lauren and I hiked by car two miles up into the mountains to 10,000 Waves Spa.
+About that time the guys returned from their hike and Lauren and I ventured by car two miles up into the mountains to 10,000 Waves Spa.
 It was incredible.
-There was something so magical about the place and I’m pretty sure I told my massage therapist that she was gift when it was all over.
-It really was the most incredible spa experience I’ve ever had.
+There was something so magical about this place and I'm pretty sure I told my massage therapist that she was gift when it was all over.
+It really was the most incredible spa experience I've ever had.
+Don't skip this place if you're heading to Santa Fe and arrive early so you can enjoy the warm soaking pools.

 We checked out of the AirBNB the next day, wondering if we should have extended our trip.
 We had done New York, Martha's Vineyard, and now Santa Fe in a two week span of time and were feeling a little ready for our own beds.